A festival for predictions,

 Stay tuned as we announce speakers & guests for 2026

-The Night Market is back for the fourth year!
-An open-air evening celebration of all things markets.
-It’s a chance to meet people, share ideas, see strange gadgets, and wander around in a transcendent twilight — our little attempt to manifest the future.
+On Friday, the first night of Manifest, Lighthaven will be open and free to the public for our Career Fair & Night Market.
+An open-air evening celebration of all things markets; it’s a chance to meet people, share ideas, see strange gadgets, and wander around in a transcendent twilight…

 Trade your skills for other skills, or find your next gig